314lipczuk/ODE_project_report/main.typ

 )

 Third pattern incorporated into the pipeline was a ramp pattern.
-This pattern starts by running a light pulse every minute, and increasing the pulse widht with every subsequent actication, starting from 0 and ending at 700ms pulse width, resulting in overall ramp shape of the activation curve over time.
+This pattern starts by running a light pulse every minute, and increasing the pulse width with every subsequent actication, starting from 0 and ending at 700ms pulse width, resulting in overall ramp shape of the activation curve over time.

 #figure(
   image("static/singlecell_ramp.png"),
-  caption: [Single cell ERK-KTR activity in sustained activation experiment. \
+  caption: [Single cell ERK-KTR activity in ramp activation experiment. \
   Each black curve is a single cell trajectory of ERK-KTR, red line describes median.]
 )